1. Saigon city tour - top thing to do in Ho Chi Minh city

-4. Try local food.
+One of the best things to do in Ho Chi Minh city is try as much local food as you can.
 You can see food stalls and vendors almost everywhere in Saigon.
 It is so easy and convenient to buy banh mi, grilled pork rice/ vermicelli, fresh fruit juice....
 It’s cheap and you just have to point to what you want.
-Pho and coffee are must-try food for you.
+Pho (noodle soup) and coffee are must-try food for you.

-6. Discover Saigon on the back of a motorbike as it’s a great way to see the city and feel like a local.
-Vespa Tour is a popular choice for those who want to enjoy the unique vibe of Saigon on a motorbike.
+Discover Saigon on the back of a motorbike as it’s a great way to see the city and feel like a local.
+Vespa Tour is a popular thing to do in Ho Chi Minh city for those who want to enjoy the unique vibe of Saigon on a motorbike.

-8. Watch A O show, a refreshing new show playing at Saigon's historic Opera House.
+A O show is a refreshing new show playing at Saigon's historic Opera House.
 It fuses dance, circus and musical forms in a vibrant and light-hearted series of sketches that track Vietnam's transition from rural life to urbanization.

 9. Have fun with your friends at a Karaoke